System Design Space

 Why this is the right follow-up to Hands-On LLM

-Step 1: understand the LLM engine
+Step 1: understand how the LLM works

 Step 2: design the agentic application